xBartM/YouTube-Comment-Scraper/README.md

 ### Repo structure

 > [!NOTE]
-> Every file contains extensive comments to help with understanding what the code's functionality and purpose.
+> Each file contains extensive comments to help understand the functionality and purpose of the code.

 The repository is structured as follows: